mozilla-l10n/mozilla-l10n-query/README.md

 Default is to display component names for the ```Mozilla Localizations```product.
 If XXX is set to ```www``` display values of the *Locale* select (```cf_locale``` field) used for example in www.mozilla.org::L10N

+# License
+This software is released under the terms of the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/).